thegillis/blank_pixel/README.md

-blank_pixel
+blank pixel
 ===========

-Simple Ruby on Rails plugin that will send back a 1x1 transparent blank GIF pixel response.
+Simple Ruby on Rails gem that will send back a 1x1 transparent blank GIF pixel response.
 Useful for pixel tracking scripts.

 Usage
 ===========